DennisTrujilloDev/personal-express-gh/README.md

 I use MongoDb to save the cafe orders, where they are later retrieved from the database and posted onto the DOM via ejs.
 This application uses CRUD to transmit the data passed around between the database and the different pages that make up this full-stack application.

 What I Learned:
-i am practicing different ways of using put reqeusts to update data displayed ot the client.
+I am practicing different ways of using put requests to update the data displayed to the user.